traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 ### Move, show or hide

 By default, the toolbar appears at the top of the window.
-You can drag and drop it to move it elsewhere, or completely toggle its visibility by right-clicking on an empty space of the user interface and by (un)checking "TravelTime platform toolbar".
+You can drag and drop it to move it elsewhere, or completely toggle its visibility by right-clicking on an empty space of the user interface and by (un)checking "TravelTime toolbar".

 ### Content